 2. Please use the full legal name of the student on the application form instead of nicknames or initials.

 Course confirmations will be sent to the sponsoring agency approximately 15 days prior to the start of the course.
-Please submit appropriate payment (check or purchase order) upon receipt of the course confirmation.
+Please submit appropriate payment (check or purchase order) upon receipt of the course confirmation and invoice.
+We now accept Credit/Debit card payments in person or by phone.

 Emergency Cancellation: After business hours contact (732) 316-7177.

-If you discover that a person who has preregistered cannot attend a course, you may send a substitute, if he or she has met the prerequisites for that course.
+If you discover that a person who has preregistered cannot attend a course, you may send a substitute, as long as he/she has met the prerequisites for that course.

 Students are responsible for signing the roster for each lesson to assure receiving credit for the course.
 Make-up students are required to sign the make-up class roster with their original class number in order to receive credit.